douglasnaphas/madliberation-scripts/scripts/009-2020_Video_Seder.md

 We are not eating, yet.
 We DO get to {{ transitive verb you do with your hands // touch // use your hands to ___ something // juggle }} our food though!

 We break our matzah to honor the broken-heartedness we hide during most of the year.
-According to another interpretation by the great Rabbi {{ Jewish-sounding name // Shmuel Baruchstein //  ____ // Shapiroberg }}, we break matzah in order to {{ something which is an honor to do // shine the president's shoes //  It is an honor to _____ // feed the starving }}.
+According to another interpretation by the great Rabbi {{ Jewish-sounding name // Shmuel Baruchstein //  ____ // Shapiroberg }}, we break matzah in order to break from our habit of {{ doing something we find embarrassing // walking with our fly down //   ___ is so embarrassing for us! // picking our noses in public }}.

 Whatever meaning you attribute to this act, it is {{ a celebrity // Kim Kardashian // ___ is famous // Madonna }} ‘s will that it be done.